Salt Lake City Business Litigation Attorneys

 - Young Electric Sign Co. v.
 PC Dixon, LLC: On October 28, 2015, in a landslide opinion in favor or YESCO, the Court of Appeal of the State of California, Third Appellate District, reversed a $4 million jury verdict entered against YESCO.
 C072212.

 - Giles Construction, LLC v.
 Tooele Inventory Solution, Inc.: On June 16, 2015, on a Motion for Summary Judgment, Judge Shelby of the United States District Court for the District of Utah dismissed all claims against our client, Tooele Inventory Solution, including claims for violations of the Computer Fraud and Abuse Act, the Lanham Act and the Utah Uniform Trade Secret Act.
-Case No. 2:12-cv-37.
+(United States District Court for the District of Utah, Case No. 2:12-cv-37)

 - Arrowhead Dental, Inc. v.
 Soren McAdam Christenson, LLP, et al.: Arrowhead Dental Laboratories recovered $1.2 million in embezzlement/auditor malpractice lawsuit.
-(Third Judicial District Court of Salt Lake County, Civil No. 100901078 MI)
+The CFO embezzled $770,000 from Arrowhead, but we managed to recover in cash $500K more than the actual loss.
+(Third Judicial District Court of Salt Lake County, Case No. 100901078 MI)

 - RS-ANB Fund, LP v.
 KMS SPE LLC, et al.: After winning a Motion for Judgment on the Pleadings, RS-ANB Fund, LP recovers more than $3 million in breach of contract litigation.
 (U.S. District Court for the District of Idaho)